MJLew/MJLew/README.md

 - 👀 I’m mainly interested in XR technologies, including both Virtual & Augmented Reality!<br>
 - 📝 My other areas of interest include Computer Graphics, Computer Vision, and Machine Learning.<br>
 - 🌱 I’m currently learning how to develop in Unity and Unreal Engine to create XR applications.<br>
-- 💼 I have experience developing Web applications and Android apps as well!<br>
+- 💼 I also have experience developing Android and web applications!<br>
 <br>
 - 🔭 My personal goal is to design, develop, and release my own complete video game or VR/AR experience.<br>
-- 💖 Some of my hobbies include skiing, playing video games, watching YouTube, and listening to music!<br>
+- 💖 Some of my hobbies include skiing, competitive video games, and exploring new genres of music!<br>

 <br/>